Five Tips to Reduce Workers’ Comp Costs

 A bookkeeper working for a construction company shouldn’t be classified in the same bracket as a construction worker because they aren’t at the same risk.
 Double-checking to ensure everyone is correctly classified can save you a lot of money.

 Research shows that workers’ compensation costs are less expensive for companies that maintain contact with their injured employees.
 A company can seriously reduce compensation costs if they encourage employees to return to work as soon as they make a full recovery.

 Your business will reap the direct and indirect benefits of a return-to-work strategy.
-This strategy is good for everyone as it lowers the cost of the employee’s return to work and allows them to earn their wages.
-In addition to that, this strategy prevents employees from feeling alienated by employers, and the likelihood that they will return to work as soon as possible is much higher.
+This strategy is good for everyone.
+Because it lowers the cost of the employee’s return to work and allows them to earn their wages.
+In addition to that, this strategy prevents employees from feeling alienated by employers.
+And the likelihood that they will return to work as soon as possible is much higher.

 The cost of workers compensation can be a significant expense for a company.
 Knowing the various strategies can make a huge difference in controlling workers’ compensation costs.
-It will help you save money and create a culture that’s centered around safety which will ultimately lead to higher morale and happier employees.
+It will help you save money and create a culture that’saround safety which will ultimately lead to higher morale and happier employees.

 Bianca Scarlot is a technology and business leader with multi-industry experience.
 Throughout her career, she has provided the expertise and direction for leading-edge initiatives that included agile transformations, process reengineering solutions, and IoT service delivery innovations.
 She is director of AgileNova Training Academy.